-The addition of green olives makes this tuna salad unique.
-I'm called "The Tuna Mouse" at home because of how quickly my wife's olive tuna salad seems to just vanish!The extra briny olives give color and the taste goes well with chopped sweet bread-and-butter pickles mixed into canned tuna -- and made richer with chopped eggs and mayo.
-It is one delicious concoction that fits snugly into pita bread, makes a great tuna melt, fills a pitted half slice of ripe avocado, or tops a salad with a couple of scoops.
+This is one delicious concoction that fits snugly into pita bread, makes a great tuna melt, fills a pitted half slice of ripe avocado, or tops a salad with a couple of scoops.

 Canned tuna is one budget item I always keep stocked.
-Everyone has a favorite tuna salad recipe and this is The 99 Cent Chef's!
+Everyone has a favorite Tuna Salad recipe and this is The 99 Cent Chef's!

-1/4 cup green olives chopped or sliced
+2 tablespoons green olives - chopped or sliced.

-1/4 cup bread and butter pickles chopped, or sweet relish
+1/4 cup bread and butter pickles - chopped, or sweet relish.

-2 boiled eggs chopped
+2 boiled eggs - chopped.

 Celery salt and pepper to taste.